 Ginger can also help the body fight infection.
 It is said to increase core body temperature and promote circulation, which helps white blood cells get to the source of the infection and attack invading bacteria.
 Especially when combined with raw honey, ginger is an effective remedy for cold and flu symptoms, and can even be used topically to kill bacteria and promote wound healing.

 Ginger has potent anti-inflammatory properties, which might help explain why it’s often used to soothe minor aches, pain and cramps.

 How to Make Ginger Tea

 Ginger root is readily available in the vegetable section of most grocery stores.
-While it’s usually sold in large chunks, if you have leftover ginger root, you can freeze it to use later or simply add it to soups, smoothies or homemade cold + flu remedies.
+While it’s usually sold in large chunks, if you have leftover ginger root, you can peel it, then freeze it to use later or simply add it to soups, smoothies, or natural homemade cold + flu remedies.

-- Peel your fresh ginger using the edge of a spoon and slice it thinly.
-Place the ginger root, elderflower blossoms and water in a small sauce pan.
+- Wash your fresh ginger root, then peel it using the edge of a spoon and slice it thinly.
+Place the ginger root, elderflower blossoms, and water in a small saucepan.

 - For a mild tea, boil for at least 10 minutes.
 For a stronger tea, use more ginger root and let boil for 20 minutes.

 - Remove it from the heat and strain the ginger and elderflowers.
 Let cool for 5 minutes, then add the raw honey and enjoy!